Draxent/ConnectedComponents/README.md

 4:	until Convergence
 ```

+If this *README* is not enough and you want to have more details on the application, you can read the [report](./report.pdf).

 ###Demonstration
 Below, it is shown a demonstration of usage of the **ConnectedComponents** class that allows you to run the connected component algorithm on your graph.<br />
 This code simply creates a **ConnectedComponents** object, taking as input the graph and the output folder.
 Invoking the **run** method,  the algorithm will produce an hdfs file for each Reducer task, invoked by MapReduce framework, into the output folder.
 These files will contain the clusters found in the input graph.